Foundation and Empire: "The Mule"

-Foundation citizens Toran and Bayta Darell, along with the psychologist Ebling Mis and "Magnifico Giganticus," a clown fleeing the Mule's service, travel to different worlds of the Foundation, and finally to the Great Library of Trantor.
-The Darells and Mis seek to contact the Second Foundation, which they believe will be able to defeat the Mule.
-They also have suspicions that the Mule wishes to know the location of the Second Foundation as well, so that he can use the First Foundation's technology to destroy it.
+Foundation citizens Toran and Bayta Darell, along with the psychologist Ebling Mis and "Magnifico Giganticus," a clown fleeing the Mule's service, travel to different worlds of the Foundation, and to the Great Library of Trantor.
+The Darells and Mis seek to contact the Second Foundation, which they believe can defeat the Mule.
+They also suspect the Mule wishes to know where the Second Foundation is as well, so that he can use the First Foundation's technology to destroy it.

-At the Great Library, Ebling Mis works continuously until his health fatally deteriorates.
+At the Great Library, Ebling Mis works until his health fatally deteriorates.
 As Mis lies dying, he tells Toran, Bayta, and Magnifico that he knows where the Second Foundation is.
-Before he can reveal the Second Foundation's location, however, Bayta kills him.
+Before he can reveal its location, however, Bayta kills him.
 Bayta had realized, shortly before, that Magnifico was actually the Mule, who had used his powers in every planet they had previously visited.
 In the same way, he had forced Mis to continue working and find what the Mule was looking for.
 Bayta had killed Mis to prevent him from revealing the Second Foundation's whereabouts to the Mule.

 The Darells are left on Trantor.
 The Mule leaves to reign over the Foundation and the rest of his new empire.
 The existence of the Second Foundation, as an organization centered on the science of psychology and mentalics, in contrast to the Foundation's focus on physical sciences, is now known to the Darells and the Mule.
-Now that the Mule has conquered the Foundation, he stands as the most powerful force in the galaxy, and the Second Foundation is the only threat to his eventual reign over the entire galaxy.
+Now that the Mule has conquered the Foundation, he is the most powerful force in the galaxy, and the Second Foundation is the only threat to his eventual reign over the entire galaxy.
 The Mule promises that he will find the Second Foundation, while Bayta asserts that it has already prepared for him and thus that he will not have enough time before the Second Foundation reacts.

-"The Mule" was first published under that title in the November and December 1945 issues of Astounding Science Fiction.